Art Over Destruction programs have been delivered in classrooms and youth spaces across Salt Lake City.

 What Youth Experience

-• Better focus
+• Better focus in class

-• Calmer reactions
+• Calmer reactions during stressful moments

-• Healthier choices
+• Healthier choices and decision-making

-• More follow-through
+• Improved follow-through on tasks

-• More confidence
+• Increased confidence and participation

-How This Impact Happens
+How the Impact Happens

 • Slow down